Work With Us

 Each resident at Garvald has an individual Care Plan and care staff are involved in the care planning process and to apply these care plans in daily life.
 The care staff are involved, with support, in necessary record keeping for the residents in their care.

-Some residents at Garvald have challenging behaviour and a few with learning disabilities also have some mental health problems.
+Some residents at Garvald have complex behaviour and a few with learning disabilities also have some mental health problems.
 Care staff are required to respond to these.
 Support from other senior staff is available and the necessary training is also provided.

 Opportunities exist for staff to work in the day timetable in the workshops or in household activities.